oslabs-beta/VaaS/README.md

       _This command will create a config map and a deployment for Prometheus.
 The config map will be used to configure Prometheus, and the deployment will be used to deploy Prometheus to your Kubernetes cluster.
 The deployment creates a pod with a Prometheus container.
 The container mounts the config map as a volume and uses the configuration file to scrape the metrics from the pods._

-      _You can check the created deployment using:_ `kubectl get deployments --namespace=monitoring` _This should show the 'prometheus-deployment' with a READY status of '0/1'_
+      _You can check the created deployment using:_ `kubectl get deployments --namespace=monitoring` _This should print the 'prometheus-deployment' in a new line_

 5. Next, we will connect to the Prometheus dashboard via port forwarding.
 First, we will need to get the Prometheus pod's name by running the following command: